ethereum-optimism/optimism/packages/atst/docs/sdk.md

 ## Basic usage

 All functions are fully tested.
-The tests are a great example to see usage examples.
+The tests (the files that end with `.spec.ts` under `.../src/lib`) are a great example to see usage examples.

 ### Setup